Suspension Criteria

-In the interest of public safety as well as compliance with federal law, state law and/or the RTD Passenger Code of Conduct Policy, a person may not engage in prohibited conduct on any RTD vehicles, operational and maintenance facilities, and property, including but not limited to bus shelters, bus stops, rail platforms, administrative, and/or RTD equipment.
+In the interest of public safety as well as compliance with federal law, state law and/or the RTD Customer Code of Conduct Policy, a person may not engage in prohibited conduct on any RTD vehicles, operational and maintenance facilities, and property, including but not limited to bus shelters, bus stops, rail platforms, administrative, and/or RTD equipment.

 Violation of the above may subject a person to enforcement ranging up to and including the following: